qzhang503/proteoQ/README.md

 {**A****,** **C**} in the former and {**A****,** **B****,** **C**} in the latter.
-Such difference might affect the underlying *sample variance* and subsequently p-values (see also George Casella and Roger L Berger 2002 ch 11 for technical details).
+Such difference might affect the underlying *sample variance* and subsequently p-values (see also George Casella and Roger L Berger 2002 ch.
+11 for technical details).

 In addition to the fixed effects shown above, significance tests with additive random effects are also supported.
 More examples can be found